seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab04-Configure-and-deploy-a-relational-data-storage-solution/LabExercise-1.md

 8. For **Firewall rules**, set **Add current client IP address** to **Yes**.
 Leave **Allow Azure services and resources to access this server** set to **No**.

+**Note : Azure stores the firewall rules in the master database.
+It allows a maximum of 128 server-level firewall rules for an Azure server.
+If you enable the option – Allow Azure Services and resources to access this server, it is considered a single server firewall rule.**

 ![image](../media/db7.png)

 9. Under **Connection policy**, choose the **Default connection policy**, and leave the **Minimum TLS version** at the default of **TLS 1.2**.